anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 Modified Java Classes:
 Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions.
 - Main Class
+    - getter methods for sceneWidth and sceneHeigt included because in Score class, the labels for messages are to be centered, therefore scene dimensions are needed.
-    - new variables were added (LIST LATER) and new scene for the "how to play" page was introduced.
+    - new scene for the "how to play" page was introduced.
+    - new flag variable invert introduced to inform other functions if paddle touches the invert bonus.
+    - variables related to the paddle (xBreak, yBreak, breakWidth, etc ) were changed to include the word 'paddle' instead (eg. xPaddle, yPaddle, paddleWidth, etc) as the word 'break' was ambiguous.
-    - start function was modified to add a new scene for How To Play, to restrict window size (window should not enlarge), to add a game icon, to add an extra button to the first scene of the game and to add images to the buttons an to add image as a background to the How To Play scene.
+    - start function was modified to add a new scene for How To Play, to restrict window size (window should not enlarge), to add a game icon.
+    - chocos array renamed as bonusArray - the name chocos can easily be mistaken as storing the choco blocks.
+    - choco was also renamed as bonus1, as new bonuses are to be introduced.
     - Unused variables like v and oldXBreak were removed.
+    - vX and vY control the speed of the ball (both stored 1).
+The speed value was doubled.
+(Now they both store 2)
+    - for the buttons, a class GameButton was introduced to reduce the amount of duplicated code for adding images to the buttons.
+The code was refactored to adjust to the inclusion of the new class.

   - methods setSavePaths() and checkforDDrive() added to set the file path for game file saving the game progress. checkforDDrive() method checks if the device has a DDrive. setSavePaths() uses the function checkforDDrive() to set the file path for save.mdd.
 If D drive does not exist, it saves the game file in the device's C drive.

   - ballRadius's scope was changed from private to public final static, as the altered method checkHitToBlock() in the Block class uses ballRadius to calculate more accurate ball-block collisions

   - two methods setVisibleGameObjects() and setNotVisibleGameObjects() made to replace repetitive blocks of code for setting visibility of game objects.

   - According to Bob's Concise Coding Conventions, it should be possible to see the whole method from start to finish without scrolling.
 This was not the case for methods setPhysicsToBall(), saveGame(), loadGame() and onUpdate().
   - Therefore they were refactored, and have helper methods introduced to make the methods more modular and easier to understand.
     - method setPhysicsToBall() has helper methods moveBall(), handleBallYBoundaries(), handleBallPaddleCollision(), handleBallXBoundaries(), handleBallWallCollisions() and handleBallBlockCollision().
 They are used to make the method setPhysicsToBall() more maintainable and easy to read.
 Each helper method is responsible for a specific aspect of the ball's behavior.
     - method saveGame() has helper methods saveGameInfo(), saveBlockInfo() and closeOutputStream().
     - method loadGame() has helper methods copyGameInfo() and copyBlockInfo().
     - method onUpdate() has helper methods handleBlockHit() and handleBlockType().

 - Block Class